picocms/picocms.github.io/about.md

         fullsize: /style/images/docs/about/fullsize/clean_blog.jpg
 ---

+{% include gallery.html gallery='logo' %}

 Pico is a stupidly simple, blazing fast, flat file CMS.
 That's definitely a mouthful, what does it even mean?
 In the most basic sense, it means that there is no administration backend or database to deal with.
 You simply create markdown files in the content folder and those files become your pages.
 There's *much* more to Pico than that though.

-{% include gallery.html gallery='standalone' %}

 Let's get this out of the way: Pico is *not* a turn-key solution.
 Pico trades one-click setups and complex management interfaces for blazing speed, flexibility, and a lightweight footprint.
 If a little bit of reading and some basic configuration sounds like too much then Pico is probably not for you.